-Once you’ve done that, we recommend consulting AOKSoft’s Tokyo Disney Crowd Calendar, which has attendance projections for both Tokyo Disneyland and Tokyo DisneySea.
+With all of that out of the way, we recommend consulting AOKSoft’s Tokyo Disney Crowd Calendar, which has attendance projections for both Tokyo Disneyland and Tokyo DisneySea.
 Note that this Tokyo Disneyland crowd calendar is not something we’ve created.
-While we are Tokyo Disney Resort Annual Passholders who visit with regularity, it’s simply outside the scope of our knowledge to create something.
+While we are Tokyo Disney Resort regulars who had Annual Passes for years, but it’s still outside the scope of our knowledge to create crowd calendars for these parks.

-Ever since we first published our Tokyo Disneyland Planning Guide over 5 years ago, we’ve been recommending the AOKSoft Tokyo Disneyland Crowd Calendar.
+Ever since we first published our Tokyo Disneyland Planning Guide, we’ve been recommending the AOKSoft Tokyo Disneyland Crowd Calendar.
 Originally, it was one of two crowd calendars we recommended–and we actually listed the AOKSoft one second because it was more difficult to understand.
 We’ve also received a ton of questions from readers who had difficulty using the AOKSoft crowd calendar, which is only in Japanese.

 For starters, you’re going to want a browser that translates webpages.
 Once you’ve pulled up the AOKSoft Tokyo Disneyland Crowd Calendar in that, it’s much easier to use.
 Thanks to the Google Translate assist, you should see a page with a graphic that looks like this:

 With Google Translate, this is pretty easy.
 The first thing to know are that the calendar defaults to Tokyo Disneyland, but you can toggle that to Tokyo DisneySea with the blue button at the very top (spoiler: crowd numbers track between TDL to TDS; the latter is just proportionately lower most days).
 The buttons to the left and right of the current month navigate you to the previous (left) or next (right) month.